 As to procurement fees, let’s be real .
 Take away the procurement fees and those bulk conveyancing firms simply do not exist.
 Furthermore, the way that procurement fees work is such that such conveyancing firms require huge volumes of work.
 In the absence of volume, financially it just simply does not stack up.
 Whilst the banks are falling over themselves to loan money and issue mortgages and with estate agents had such a significant strangle hold on buyers or sellers it was almost inevitable that these conveyancing companies make money.
 It would have been more difficult not to .
 My view is that the directors of such companies may well believe their success was manufactured by them but look how the mighty have fallen.

-As to the question of whether or not I am wrong in seeing no sale no fee conveyancing disappear, only time will tell.
+As to the question of whether or not I am wrong in seeing No Completion, No Fee conveyancing disappear, only time will tell.
 I will take a look back in five years time and see how many more of the so-called top conveyancing firms have gone.